ECN401 Applied Microeconomic Theory

 - general equilibrium and the welfare gains of shared information (What are the efficiency gains of mobile phone coverage along the coast of Kerala?);

-- the demand for insurance and the welfare losses of asymmetric information (Unravelling of insurance markets);
+- the demand for insurance and the welfare losses of asymmetric information (Why is it hard to purchase insurance for some types of hazards?);

-- public goods and other market failures (why no one wants to pay for a new road, but everyone will use it);
+- public goods and other market failures (Why does no one want to pay for a new road, but everyone will like to use it?);

-- basic concepts in game theory (with applications on oligopoly, trade and tariffs, voting, tennis, law enforcement);
+- basic concepts in game theory (with applications on oligopoly, trade and tariffs, voting, law enforcement);

 - dynamic games and reputation models (with applications on advertising, limit capacity, price guarantees, collusion);